Eight action-filled travel days see your family thoroughly explore the Cusco region of southern Peru. Expert guides accompany you throughout.

 Children from 8-years-old and upwards are welcome on group departures, and from 6-years-old and upwards on private departures.

-More highlights include a downhill bike ride through the heart of the Andes, paddle board on Lake Huaypo and visit the colourful Pisac artisan market and explore Cusco.
+More highlights include e-biking through the heart of the Andes, paddle boarding on Lake Huaypo, a visit to the colourful Pisac artisan market and time to explore colonial Cusco.

 You also visit the Sacsayhuaman Inca ruins as well as trek the Inca Trail to Machu Picchu.